Local Offer September 2023

 Resource Base for Children with Complex Needs/Autism

-All children will have a final or proposed statement of special educational needs indicating significant learning needs with autism and meeting the descriptor within Band 3 of the Funding Model.
+All children will have or be working to EHC assessment, indicating significant learning needs with autism and meeting the descriptor within Band 3 of the Funding Model.
 This means the children will have complex learning difficulties which could include communication, physical, sensory difficulties and associated behavioural, emotional and social difficulties, impacting on their ability to access the curriculum, requiring a significant level of additional provision to access the curriculum and make progress such as:

 - Implementation of individual programmes